About

 Artist

-Awarded Best of Show and 1st place in numerous exhibitions, Rozanne’s work has been shown in Triton Museum of Art, Marin Museum of Contemporary Art, Museum of Sonoma County, Janet Turner Print Museum, The Art Complex Museum, Museum of Los Gatos, and can be found in the permanent collections of the Harvard Art Museums and the Library of Congress.
-Rozanne has also been published in Reed Magazine, California’s oldest literary journal and in The California Printmaker journal.
+Her work has been exhibited at the Triton Museum of Art, Marin Museum of Contemporary Art, Museum of Sonoma County, Janet Turner Print Museum, The Art Complex Museum, and the Museum of Los Gatos.
+Her pieces are also held in the permanent collections of the Harvard Art Museums and the Library of Congress.
+In addition to her exhibitions, Rozanne’s work has been featured in Reed Magazine, California’s oldest literary journal, and The California Printmaker journal.

 Artwork